morethanmaps/morethanmaps.github.io/ba-workshop.md

 </button>
 </div>

 **TASK:** make a list of variables that comprise the landscape resources, ecosystem services, and economic variables that are important for supporting livelihoods in the Ba Mangrove region.
+For example, the start of your list might look like:

+* mangroves (mud crabs)
+* freshwater fishing
+* ocean fishing
+* cassava
+* ...

 <br>